Skip to main content

 1. Starter = Instruction manual for each Stack category

 A Starter acts as the instruction manual for each Stack category.
-Each Stack includes a Starter for its respective categories, allowing you to create objects such as applications or infrastructures.
+Each Stack includes a Starter for its respective categories, allowing you to create objects such as Applications or Infrastructures.

 1. Workflow: a manual that guides you on how to assemble each piece